geosolutions-it/geobatch/src/doc/source/developAction.rst

 		}
 	}

-Note that without settings the aliases the flow configuration tags must be contains the full qualified name for each class used.
+Note that ``registry.putAlias(aliasName, aliasedClass)`` calls the `XStream.alias  <http://xstream.codehaus.org/javadoc/com/thoughtworks/xstream/XStream.html#alias(java.lang.String,%20java.lang.Class)>`_ method.
+We're using the AliasRegistrar class in order to decouple the action code from the XStream libs.

 For a deeper documentation about XStream aliases see the official documentations and `this tutorial <http://xstream.codehaus.org/alias-tutorial.html>`_.

 Action
 ------

 The class #ACTION_NAME#Action.java holds the business logic of the action.
-The implementation of the execute method is the main task for a |GB| action developer.
+The implementation of the ``execute()`` method is the main task for a |GB| action developer.

 The template below shows a typical structure of the execute method that iterate on all the events intercepted.